freebsd/pkg/features.md

 ## graphviz/dot file visualisation

-by running pkg -o DOT\_FILE=something.dot or by exporting the environement variable, pkg can generate a dot file allowing to visualise the internal dependency tree via graphviz
+by running pkg -o DOT\_FILE=something.dot or by exporting the environment variable, pkg can generate a dot file allowing to visualise the internal dependency tree via graphviz